Samarth4023/Gemini-API/README.md

 ## 🤝 Contributing

-We welcome contributions!
-If you have any suggestions, bug reports, or improvements, feel free to open an issue or submit a pull request.
+Contributions are welcomed!
+If you have any suggestions, bug reports,want to play with the API or improvements, feel free to open an issue or submit a pull request.

+---

 ## 🌐 GeminiAPI Overview